MarkoPaul0/WireBait/README.md

   ![](example/smp_sample_in_wireshark.png)

 ## How does it work?
 It simply exposes the [Wireshark Lua API](https://www.wireshark.org/docs/wsdg_html_chunked/wsluarm_modules.html) ([or here](https://wiki.wireshark.org/LuaAPI)) and **attempts** to reproduce its behavior.
-Instead of displaying the dissected packet in a GUI, it prints a simple version of the tree in the console along with the payload in hexadecimal format.
+Instead of displaying the dissected packet in a GUI, it prints a text version of the tree along with the payload in hexadecimal format.
 A few notes about the current state of the project:
   * Only compatible with Lua 5.3
   * TCP reassembly is not supported